remihoeppe/remihoeppe/README.md

 - 🪵 **Woodworking** — apart from building things in the terminal, I spend a lot of my spare time building things with ♻️ wood.
 - 🤿 **Scuba diving** — love it, can't get enough of it.
-- 🎲 **Tabletop RPGs** — which is how Monsterblock came to exist in the first place.
+- 🎲 Tabletop RPGs — late to the game, I've only recently taken a deep dive into this world, which has opened up all sorts of creative coding avenues.

 ### 📫 Get in touch